harrisonized/harrisonized.github.io/_posts/2023-07-30-intro-to-trading.md

 ### Buy the Rumor, Sell the News

-In July, 2023, I was watching TMO pretty closely, as earnings was approaching, and it was widely anticipated that they would post record earnings.
+In July, 2023, I was watching TMO pretty closely, as earnings was approaching, and it was [widely anticipated](https://seekingalpha.com/article/4614839-thermo-fisher-stock-master-compounder-healthcare-reiterate-buy) that they would beat earnings.
 Additionally, I noticed they had a strong support line at $515.
 So I bought 1 share and held it.
 When it spiked up to around $570 a few days before the earnings, I took profits, making about a 10% gain.

 ![](/assets/article_images/2023-07-30-intro-to-trading/tmo/IMG_5658.PNG)

 ![](/assets/article_images/2023-07-30-intro-to-trading/tmo/IMG_5659.PNG)

-Indeed, after the earnings, they dropped dramatically as institutions took profits and they slashed their forward guidance.
+Indeed, after the earnings, during which [they slashed their forward guidance](https://finance.yahoo.com/news/thermo-fisher-tmo-q2-earnings-150500098.html), they dropped dramatically.

 ![](/assets/article_images/2023-07-30-intro-to-trading/tmo/IMG_5684.PNG)

 However, by some miracle, the drop was extremely short-lived.
-As of this writing, they trade at around $570, with a strong support found at around $555.
-However, I couldn't have predicted that would happen from the earnings, so taking profits was still the right play.
+As of this writing, they trade at around $560, with a support found at around $555, which are both below my take-profit price.

 ### Earnings Plays with Options